Toys R Us liquidation sale begins: What you need to know

 Bloomberg is reporting that Amazon would like to expand its brick-and-mortar presence by acquiring some of those locations.

-The Seattle-based company recently bought Whole Foods and opened its own line of bookstores and convenience stores.
+The Seattle-based company recently bought Whole Foods and opened its own line of bookstores and convenience store.

 Before you shop, check your location.
 Some local stores were part of the initial closing announcement and have been liquidating for weeks.